shantiNaser/RFQ_system/README.md

     - Database: The application uses SQLite as the database, which is included in the repository.
     - Virtual Environment: The virtual environment (venv) is already created and included in the repository, so you don't need to create one.

-   ### In Order to use the website you can create a new user or just use the existing one that stored in the sqllite database
+   ### In Order to use the website you can create a new users
-    - Client User
-       - username:- client
-       - password:- client123456
-   - vendor User1
-       - username:- vendor
-       - password:- vendor123456
-   - vendor User2:-
-       - username:- NaserVendor
-       - password:- naser123456789
+   There's two types of users Client, Vendor

    ### explain page in the system
     - **Login Page**